-The Clinical Simulation Center (CSC), located on the Lubbock campus, provides a unique environment where student learning and evaluation are facilitated through simulation.
+The F. Marie Hall SimLife Simulation Center (CSC), located on the Lubbock campus, provides a unique environment where student learning and evaluation are facilitated through simulation.
 The CSC provides a realistic learning environment where students learn and develop clinical competencies in a non-stressful environment.
-Faculty and students from the School of Nursing, Medicine and Allied Health use the facilities, simulators, mannequins, equipment and supplies available in the CSC.
+Faculty and students from either School of Nursing, Medicine, Allied Health, School of Pharmacy and Graduate School of Biomedical Sciences use the facilities, simulators, mannequins, equipment and supplies available in the CSC.

 A considerable amount of time will be spent utilizing an assigned TTUHSC email account and TTUHSC online resources.
-In addition, time will be spent accessing online course content via the institutional Course Management System.
+In addition, time will be spent accessing online course content via the institutional Learning Management System.
 A laptop is required for students in the Traditional BSN track and in the Doctorate of Nursing Practice (DNP) program in order to participate in classroom learning activities.
-RN-BSN students are required to have a desktop or laptop.
+RN-BSN and Second Degree students are required to have a desktop or laptop.
+An Apple iTouch device is required for the Traditional BSN track and 2nd Degree Program.
 A broadband (fast-internet) enabled personal computer is required for all programs.
 See http://nursing.ttuhsc.edu/it/requirements for specific computer system requirements.